SmarterApp/RDW_srl-devops/docs/SettingUpPasswordCaching.md

 ### Add the ansible vault key

     pass insert dev/inventory/ansible/vault

 ### Repeat for other security tiers

+For most users, you will just need to symlink your existing tree:

+    ln -s inventory ~/.password-store/dev/spinup
+    ln -s inventory ~/.password-store/dev/security

-If you are a nut like clinton and need to do security tier development, make more access IDs and create similar trees as dev/security/... and dev/spinup/... .
-Normal devops can just symlink inventory to security and spinup.
+If you are a nut like clinton and need to do security tier development, you should make more access IDs and create similar trees instead.

 ## Feeding the vault password to ansible